-Based loosely on Leonardo Da Vinci's theory Saper Vedere, these 12 principles reiterate an understanding that all things are connected in some form or another, and that great understandings flow from the practice of interconnections.
+Based loosely on Leonardo Da Vinci's theory Saper Vedere, these 12 principles reiterate an understanding that all things are connected in some form or another, and that knowledge flows from a practice of interconnections.
 Leonardo described it as Saper Vedere (or learning how to see), the Greeks called it ex-stasis (or ecstasy), but here it's presented as a notion of Otherness.
-It's a methodology that helps to form something called 'Systems Thinking', which is the ability to uncover connections and combinations from a common or familiar theme.
-Exploring the larger contexts and patient structures beneath subjects flows through the entirety of the artworks that you'll see (the 12°).
-The list of guides that follow are a type of backbone to the foundations that built them, and my only hope is that they help in uncovering the philosophies and influences that shape the ways we see and record our different selves in an image saturated landscape. — Michael Graf
+It's a methodology that helps to form something called 'Systems Thinking', which is the ability to uncover new connections and combinations from common or familiar themes.
+Exploring the larger contexts and structures beneath subjects flows through the entirety of the artworks that you'll see (the 12°).
+The list of guides that follow are a type of backbone to the foundations that built them, and my only hope is that they help in uncovering the philosophies and influences that shape the ways we see and record our selves in an image saturated landscape.

 01 — Nebula (Haze) Despite what our eyes might miss through the obscured haze around us, their are countless encounters waiting to be discovered within it.

 02 — Fortitudo (Nerve) The courage to wander into the 'haze' despite its many unknowns.

 03 — Intuor (To Wonder) An unbridled imagination that engages the familiar in unfamiliar ways.
 In creativity, this is considered a divergent way of seeing and thinking.

 04 — Dubito (To Doubt) A willingness to question how our imaginations might function practically.
 This idea runs counter to the notion above (or divergent thinking — to wonder), and this is often called convergent thinking.
 It's the ability to test the larger purpose of ideas, or our rationale. (this can be among the most difficult balances to fully grasp).